KKamaleshKumar/grpo-lite/README.md

 Both changes are backwards compatible — on a single GPU `device_map="auto"` simply places everything on `cuda:0`, identical to the original behaviour.

+Even though Qwen-7B was trained on 2 GPUs, memory was still a bottleneck, hence the number of chains (group size in GRPO) is reduced from 16 to 8, which it is kept at 16 for the other two models.

 ---

 ### Results